 On the flip side, there are some disadvantages such as:

-There are two major types of bank guarantee used in businesses, which are as follows:
+The major types of bank guarantee used in businesses are given below:

 Any person who has a good financial record is eligible to apply for BG.
 BG can be applied by a business in his bank or any other bank offering such services.
 Before approving the BG, the bank will analyse the previous banking history, creditworthiness, liquidity, CRISIL, and CIBIL rating of the applicant.